intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    their own feedback as individuals into account along with feedback from other participants).
 If comments have been received and substantial changes have been made, additional last calls may be necessary.
+Once the chairs determine that consensus has been reached, they shall announce their determination on the RSWG discussion list and forward the document to the RSAB.

 6. Once consensus is established in the RSWG, the RSAB shall issue a community call for comments as further described in {{cfc}}.
-If substantial comments have been received, the RSWG will again consider those comments and make revisions as they see fit.
-At this same time, the RSAB will also consider the proposal.
+If substantial comments are received in response to the community call for comments, the RSAB may return the draft to the RSWG to consider those comments and make revisions to address the feedback received.
+In parallel with the community call for comment, the RSAB shall also consider the proposal.

-7. If substantial changes have been made, additional community calls for comment should be issued by the RSAB, and again comments considered by the RSWG.
+7. If the scope of revisions made in the previous step is large, an additional community call for comment should be issued by the RSAB, and the feedback received should be considered by the RSWG.

-8. Once all comments have been addressed, the RSWG chairs will submit the proposal to the RSAB for its consideration.
+8. Once the RSWG chairs confirm that concerns received during the call(s) for community input have been addressed, they shall inform the RSAB that the document is ready for balloting by the RSAB.

 9. Within a reasonable period of time, the RSAB will then poll among its members regarding the proposal.
 Positions may be as follows: